openebs-archive/openebs-docs/docs/k8s-storage.md

 For example, you can create a MySQL Deployment YAML that references a PersistentVolumeClaim.
 The MySQL PersistentVolumeClaim referenced by the Deployment should be created with requested size and StorageClass.
 Once the OpenEBS control plane provisions a PersistenceVolume for the required StorageClass and requested capacity, the claim is set as satisfied.
 Kubernetes will then mount the PersistentVolume and launch the MySQL Deployment.

+## Kubernetes Persona

+There are primarily two types of users that interact with Kubernetes and OpenEBS.

+### Cluster Administrators

+These users are responsible for managing the life-cycle of the cluster and are often referred to as administrators or platform SREs.
+Administrators have full access to the cluster resources and can create policies and roles for other users that have access to the cluster.

+Cluster administrators are responsible for installing OpenEBS and configuring the OpenEBS StorageClasses that will be used by other application users.

+### Application Owners

+These users are responsible for managing the life-cycle of the application and are often referred to as users or developers.
+Typically these users have restricted access to one or more `namespaces` in the Kubernetes clusters.
+These users can have view access to the object that can use like `StorageClasses` but will not be able to edit or delete them.

+These users usually have full access to application abstractions within their namespace.
+Some examples of application abstractions are `Deployment`, `StatefulSet`, `ConfigMaps`, `PVC`.

+Administrators can further define other roles for users with further granular access or restrictions using the Kubernetes RBAC.